 1. Your breakup is a watershed moment

 A watershed moment is a turning point – nothing will be the same after it has occurred.
-A relationship becomes a very huge determiner of routine.
-People become habituated to their partners – phone calls, texts, dinner dates, sleeping at each other’s place, or living together in the case of a long-term relationship.
-A breakup fundamentally changes that set way of life by disrupting routine.
+A relationship becomes a huge determiner of routine.
+People become habituated to their partners – phone calls, texts, dinner dates, sleeping at each other’s place, or living together in case of a long-term relationship.
+Breakups fundamentally change that set way of life by disrupting routine.

 Many people experience a loss of direction because the ground beneath their feet shifts.
 How to go about the day?
 Who to go back home to?
-Relationships lend context to our lives, and you might be missing your ex because you are profoundly confused about where you are going.
-Therefore, it’s really no surprise you’re asking, “Why do I miss my ex-girlfriend?” or “Why can I forget my ex-boyfriend?”
+Relationships lend context to our lives, and you might not be able to stop missing your ex because you are profoundly confused about where you are headed now.
+Therefore, it’s really no surprise that you’re asking: “Why do I miss my ex-girlfriend?” or “Why can’t I forget my ex-boyfriend?”

 2. Why do I miss my ex?
 Hunky-dory flashbacks

-There are times when you miss your ex but don’t want them back.
-Sage laments, “Why do I miss my ex so much even though I left him?
+There are times when you miss them but don’t want them back and yet wonder what to do when you miss your ex after months.
+It’s a frustrating, emotional, downward spiral, isn’t it?
+Sage, an artist from Ohio, laments that they are still in love with an ex, “Why do I miss my ex so much even though I left him?
 I made the decision, shouldn’t I have moved on easily?”
 Ah, it’s not so simple.
 You may not want them back for practical reasons, but your heart wants what the heart wants.
 You may have connected with them on an emotional, intellectual, sexual, romantic, or spiritual level.